wp-plugins/eshop/trunk/readme.txt

 eShop has many features, these include:

 * 1 product per page or post
+* Listing pages can have an add to cart form per item
 * Products entered via page editing
 * Products can have multiple options
 * Upload downloadable products